Bounds on inequality with incomplete data: Computation in Scenario 2

-Scenario~2 allows mixed point observations and individual-specific intervals that may overlap.
-Unlike Scenario~1, the overlap pattern is not known ex ante, so the data generally cannot be summarized by counts in a fixed set of non-overlapping brackets.
+Scenario~2 allows mixed exact observations and observation-specific intervals that may overlap.
+Unlike Scenario~1, the data generally cannot be summarized by counts in a fixed set of non-overlapping brackets and therefore cannot be fully ordered ex ante (only partially ordered).
+As a result, the linear-fractional structure of the inequality measures of interest cannot be exploited or transformed into linear programs, since these measures typically admit known linear-fractional representations only under a full ordering.